Boeing’s troubled Starliner undocks from space station and heads back towards Earth without its crew

 “Boeing believed in the model that they had created to predict thruster degradation for the rest of the flight,” Stich added.
 “The NASA team looked at the model and saw some limitation.
 It really had to do with, do we have confidence in the thrusters, and how much we could predict their degradation from undock through the deorbit burn?”

-Two astronauts are set to head to the International Space Station on the SpaceX Crew Dragon capsule, which has already made 42 visits there, later this month, leaving two seats available for Williams and Wilmore for their journey home.
+Two astronauts — Nick Hague and Aleksandr Gorbunov — are set to head to the International Space Station on the SpaceX Crew Dragon capsule, which has already made 42 visits there, no earlier than September 24, leaving two seats available for Williams and Wilmore for their journey home.

 The two astronauts stranded at the Space Station called mission control just before the capsule undocked.